-Here at MDC, we would love to think that we have all the answers for you.
+Here at makeup.com, we love to think that we have all the answers for you.
 However, there are certain issues that require the insight of a pro.
-Today we asked Boston-based dermatologist Dr. Emmy Graber to talk about a skincare issue that is always talked about but never quite explained: free radicals.
-Take it away Doc!
+Today, we asked Boston-based dermatologist Dr. Emmy Graber to explain a skin care issue that is especially difficult to grasp: free radicals.
+Are they as scary as they sound?

 Where Are Free Radicals?